radicle-dev/radicle.xyz/_posts/2025-08-11-canonical-references.md

 Most people who use Git are used to referring to things called branches (`refs/heads`).
-"I pushed the branch", "check out the feature branch to see the work", "Ok, I'll pull your branch", etc. A branch is simply a more specific version of a reference in a Git.
-You're also likely familiar with tags (`refs/tags`), and these are another version of references too!
+"I pushed the branch", "check out the feature branch to see the work", "Ok, I'll pull your branch", etc. A branch is simply a specific kind of reference in a Git.
+You're also likely familiar with tags (`refs/tags`), and these are another kind of references, too!
 A reference, quite simply, is a name that points to a Git object, like a commit object or a tag object.
 The naming convention and what objects they point to allow us to talk more specifically about branches, remote branches, tags, and notes.

 So what's a canonical reference?
-In the Radicle protocol, all your references live under your namespace (`refs/namespaces/<nid>/refs/{head, tags, etc.})`.
-We want Radicle repositories to also be to act like more traditional Git repositories that have the typical references `refs/heads/main`, `refs/tags/v1.0.0`, `refs/heads/qa/feature-1`.
-So we introduced a way to synthesise these references from the references under the set of `refs/namespaces`.
+In the Radicle protocol, all your references live under your namespace (`refs/namespaces/<nid>/refs/{head,tags,*})`.
+We want Radicle repositories to also act like more traditional Git repositories that have the typical references `refs/heads/main`, `refs/tags/v1.0.0`, `refs/heads/qa/feature-1`.
+So we introduced a way to synthesise these references from the references under the set of `refs/namespaces/<nid>/refs`.
 These references become canon[^4] and can be considered for use, e.g. fetching a specific tag object for building binaries.

 ## Git History in the Making

-Since the dawn of the `heartwood` version of the Radicle protocol, we have had this concept of the `defaultBranch` in the identity document.
+Since the dawn of the `heartwood` version of the Radicle protocol, the concept of the `defaultBranch` was included in the identity document.
 Alongside this, we have had the `threshold` value.
 Even more importantly, we have had the `delegates` managing the identity of the identity document, as well.
 By combining these 3 values we were able to calculate the canonical reference of